oherterich/web3_midterm/README.md

 [ DONE ] style tablet
 [ DONE ] change percentage of beer foam
 [ DONE ] make sure HTML validates
+[ DONE ] actually check to see if it works on a phone or tablet [ DONE ] make it responsive
+[ DONE ] fix hover issue when screen is smaller
+[ DONE ] fix footer/info box in mobile
+[ DONE ] make the grid elements have a "link" effect with cursor?

+[ DONE ] be responsible
+[ DONE ] keep it real
+[ DONE ] fix the logo

 ***REQUIRED***

-[ owen/gus ] fix footer/info box in mobile
-[ owen/gus ] fix hover issue when screen is smaller
-[ owen/gus ] actually check to see if it works on a phone or tablet [ owen/gus ] upload dat shit
+[ owen/gus ] upload dat shit

 ***OPTIONAL***
-[ owen/gus ] make the grid elements have a "link" effect with cursor?
+[ owen/gus ] fancy box border
 [ owen/gus ] give the mobile info boxes a border-bottom between name and info [ owen/gus ] hover is weird in firefox

-[ DONE ] make it responsive
-[ owen + gus ] be responsible
-[ owen + gus ] keep it real

 ====================================================================================